John Lazzara, PE, ENV SP

-What is your current or most recent role in ASCE?
+What is your current or most recent position held on the Illinois Section board?

 What ASCE positions have you held in the past, including any technical groups and committees?